 - a.
 Procedure.
-You have a total of 24 hours (i.e., 12 hours on 2 days) to answer 6 questions (3 per 12 hour period).
-In order to maximize your comfort and success, you can choose your location and your starting time (between 8 to noon) with 12 hours (e.g., 9pm) from that time to submit your first 3 written responses to Sherri.
+You have a total of twenty-four hours (i.e., twelve hours on two days) to answer six questions (three per twelve-hour period).
+In order to maximize your comfort and success, you can choose your location and your starting time (between 8:00 a.m. to noon) with twelve hours (e.g., 9:00 p.m.) from that time to submit your first three written responses to the Grad Staff Assistant.
 This repeats the next day.
 The exam will be open-book, such that students can rely on internet sources, reference managers, course notes and syllabi, and other resources to respond to the questions. - b.
 Format.
 I-O and methods questions are generated each year by ALL I/O faculty but your final set of comp exam questions are selected by a sub-set of faculty, including your committee chair.
-Your advisor will may opt to give the test taker 1-2 personalized questions (based on minor area, or specialization).
-You will receive a set of 10 questions and choose 6 to answer total.
+Your adviser will may opt to give the test taker one-two personalized questions (based on minor area, or specialization).
+You will receive a set of ten questions and choose six to answer total.
 The questions will be in the area of General I/O, O, I, and Methods, and broad and integrative across topic areas.
-Each essay should be typed and double-spaced, and are typically around 6 pages (no more than 8!).
+Each essay should be typed and double-spaced, and are typically around six pages (no more than eight!).
 In-text citations needed; a full reference list is appreciated though not required. - c.
-Evaluation & feedback.
+Evaluation and feedback.
 You are being evaluated on your ability write a response that draws on existing theory and evidence, demonstrating critical thinking and analyze and synthesize that body of work in a coherent way.
 These are important skills for academic and practitioners.
-The committee will provide written feedback about your comp exam questions prior to the oral defense (ideally 5-7 days prior).
+The committee will provide written feedback about your comp exam questions prior to the oral defense (ideally five-seven days prior).
 The feedback may involve (a) concerns about specific areas of knowledge such that remediation is needed at the oral, or (b) general thoughts to consider and to discuss at the meeting.
 Use the feedback to prepare but keep in mind that other questions may arise at the oral comp.